signalwerk/talks/README.md

 # talks

-Some talks I gave in the past
+Some talks I gave in the past.
+See also [Signalwerk Markdown Slides](https://github.com/signalwerk/signalwerk.slides.md)

 ## Ideas